The Utah Black Hawk War | The Timpanogos Tribe

 "Turunianchi the Great" was the leader of the Timpanogostzis, and Cuitza-pun-inchi, Pan-chu-cun-quibiran, and Picu-chi were his brothers.
 Turunianchi had a son named Moonch.
 Moonch was the father of Chiefs Sanpitch, Yah-Keera (Walker), Arapeen (father of Jake Arapeen), Tabby, Ammon, Sowiette, Kanosh and Grospeen who were known as the "Royal Bloodline."
 Six of the eight brothers were the uncles of Antonga Black Hawk who was the son of Sanpitch.

-The Ute and Timpanogos live on the same Uinta Valley Reservation in Utah but they are distinctly different Tribes in origin, language, and customs.
+The Timpanogos are not Ute and live on the same Uinta Valley Reservation in Utah but they are distinctly different Tribes in origin, ancestral bloodlines, language, and customs.
 The Ute are not Shoshone, and are not related to the Timpanogos who are Snake, a centuries-old band of the Shoshone.
-The Timpanogos were never in Colorado, they ruled the entire Wasatch at the time when Mormon settlers and colonists arrived in Utah.
+The Timpanogos were never in Colorado and were never enrolled members of the Ute Tribe.
+They ruled the entire Wasatch at the time when Mormon settlers and colonists arrived in Utah.
 For a detailed account on the origins of both tribes read The Utah Timpanogos & Colorado Ute Oxymoron.

 Now that we have a better understanding of who the Timpanogos are, let's look at the Black Hawk War from their perspective.